 A personal injury claim is only successful if it has enough evidence to demonstrate that the accident was caused by another party’s negligence and that the injury directly caused the victim to suffer specific financial damages.

 Whiplash can become a serious injury.
-If you are facing financial damages because of the whiplash you suffered in an accident, work with our team of experienced Appleton car accident attorneys at Hammett, Bellin & Oswald, LLC to file a claim to pursue the compensation you deserve.
+If you are facing financial damages because of the whiplash you suffered in an accident, work with our team of experienced Appleton car accident attorneys at Hammett, Bellin & Oswald, LLC, to file a claim to pursue the compensation you deserve.
 Contact our firm today to set up your initial consultation in our office, during which we can answer your questions and help you determine the best way to move forward with your case.
 Contact our team online or call 920-202-8872.